 - Snapdragon 850.

 - Snapdragon 8c.

 - Snapdragon 8cx (Gen2).

 - Microsoft SQ2.

 Although Microsoft is changing the processor requirements, it does not mean that you won’t be able to upgrade to Windows 11.
 In some older hardware configurations that are not officially supported, you will receive a warning that installing Windows 11 isn’t recommended, but the operating system should continue to install.

 If you are not sure whether your computer will be compatible with Windows 11, the easiest way to find out is by using the PC Health Check app.

 Alternatively, you can also confirm the processor on your device and check it against the official list to find out if it’s compatible.
 You can quickly check the processor make and model on Settings > System > About, under the “Device specifications” section.

 In addition to the processor, Windows 11 now also requires a TPM 2.0 chip to improve security.
-As a result, if this hardware isn’t available, the OS won’t install, even if the rest of the hardware is compatible.
+As a result, if this hardware isn’t available, the operating system won’t install, even if the rest of the hardware is compatible.